jadecobra/python_tdd_exercises/source/data_structures/data_structures_dictionaries.rst

 REFACTOR: make it better
 ^^^^^^^^^^^^^^^^^^^^^^^^

-I see some of the :doc:`methods <functions>` I have covered so far and others I did not.
+I see some of the :doc:`methods </functions/functions>` I have covered so far and others I did not.
 I  could write tests for the others to discover what they do and/or `read more about dictionaries <https://docs.python.org/3/library/stdtypes.html#mapping-types-dict>`_.

 * clear
 * copy